CroppedThrone/PublicAttendanceCheckBot/README.md

 This commands checks if a user can get attendance.
 If "/set_attendance_timer" is activated the user can use this command to get the attendance.
 But this does depends what has been selected with the command: "/settings_attendance_protocols".
 If the settings: "Attendance with commands" or "Attendance with commands and messages" have been selected you can use the command.
 If the settings: "Attendance with messages" or "Attendance with commands and messages" have been selected you cannot use the command "/attendance" but will have to type in "i attended" in the correct discord channel.
 To setup the discord channel use "/settings_attendance_channel".

 # UpdateLogs

+## Update 1.08
+Trying to fix the duplicate return message bug. <br/>
+Added more "i attended" in text values.

 ## Update 1.07
 Added the "/help" command. <br/>